Configure Custom Scripts

 Actions performed by the Custom Script to burst to a Slack channel:

-- Send a request to the Dataset API to obtain a list of available Dataset
+- Send a request to the Dataset API to obtain a list of available Datasets

 - Iterate over the Datasets list to find the needed Dataset by name